 TMJ Dysfunction has many causes

-Whilst the exact cause of temporomandibular joint (TMJ) dysfunction is not known, multiple factors are understood to contribute to the muscle tightness and dysfunction of the TMJ.
+Whilst the exact cause of temporomandibular joint (TMJ) dysfunction is not known, our Melbourne dentists understand that multiple factors can contribute to the muscle tightness and dysfunction of the TMJ.

-Misalignment of the teeth or jaw resulting from malocclusion, or recent trauma, such as whiplash, can result in ongoing pain and tenderness in the TMJ.
+These instances can leave patients in ongoing pain and tenderness in the TMJ.
 Misalignment affects everyday activities such as talking, chewing and the general placement of the teeth while sitting at a desk or watching TV.
-Misalignment of the teeth can place stress on the jaw and neck, leading to postural symptoms in other parts of the body.
+Teeth misalignment can place stress on the jaw and neck, leading to postural symptoms in other parts of the body.

 Teeth grinding and TMD

 Teeth grinding, also known as bruxing or bruxism, can cause TMD by putting pressure on the muscles, tissues and supporting structures of the jaw.
 Whilst the two are not always related, they can present similar symptoms.
-This is because bruxism can occur due to misalignment of the teeth or jaw, and TMD is caused by misalignment of the jaw joint.
+This is because bruxism can occur due to teeth or jaw misalignment, and TMD is caused by misalignment of the jaw joint.